 3. Evaluate Your Expectations.
 Here are three important questions: 1) What are you planning?
 2) Why are you planning it?
 3) Is it reasonable to expect that you can accomplish the plan?

 Expectations are fine.
 Identifying them before the holiday can help you evaluate and adjust them to become a better fit with reality.
 This gives you more control over your behavior and stress level on Thanksgiving Day.

-If most of the Thanksgiving Day preparations falls on you, here’s a reminder: you don’t have to do everything yourself.
+If most of the Thanksgiving Day preparations fall on you, here’s a reminder: you don’t have to do everything yourself.
 Sure, you probably can handle the details and tasks better than anyone else, but it’s simply not necessary.
 Ask for help.
 Give others specific tasks.
 Many hands make light work.
-Give yourself some margin and your Thanksgiving will be happier and less stressful.
+Give yourself some margin, and your Thanksgiving will be happier and less stressful.

 If most of the preparation falls on others, don’t sit by and let them do all the work.
 Offer to lend a helping hand.
 Find ways to help and get to work.
 You will still have time to relax and enjoy the holiday, plus you’ll be helping to make Thanksgiving a bit happier and less stressful for others.

 5. Don’t Take the Bait.
 Almost everyone has at least one family member who offers the special Thanksgiving gift of instigating family conflict.
 To them, Thanksgiving is often their pot-stirring, button-pushing high holy holiday.
 Maybe your sister will make the sniping comment implying that your turkey is a tad dry, “This turkey is just delicious [cough, cough]!
 Could you pass me the gravy and some more wine? [cough]” Or maybe it’s your mother-in-law’s back-handed compliment about your gravy, “This has really good flavor!
 It took me years of practice to make my gravy smooth.
 Be patient.
 You’ll get there.”